 An important element of the WISE project has been to develop consistent procedures for filling gaps in measured soil (profile) data using taxotransfer rules (Batjes 2003; Batjes et al. 1997).
-These procedures have also been used to fill soil analytical gaps in SOTER, thus making such a database suited for modelling applications (Batjes et al. 2007).
+These procedures have also been used to fill soil analytical gaps in primary SOTER databases, thus making thes suited for modelling applications (Batjes et al. 2007).
 The resulting 'SOTWIS' databases also provided the soil attribute data for large sections of the Harmonised World Soil Database (FAO/IIASA/ISRIC/ISSCAS/JRC 2012).
 As of 2015, the point holdings from WISE have been incorporated into WoSIS (Ribeiro et al. 2015).